 In 2004, Mike realized he had acquired invaluable knowedge and founded Premier Fitness & Performance to help both athletes and adults learn proper training methods to perform at their best.
 Today, PFP has become one of the top training facilties in the Midwest and has been influential in the development of thousands of individuals.

-Mike has been a featured speaker at numerous Strength & Conditioning events and to many local businesses in the areas of Functional training, Sport Specific Conditioning and General Fitness training.
+Mike has been a featured speaker for USA Hockey and at numerous Strength & Conditioning events and to many local businesses in the areas of Functional training, Sport Specific Conditioning and General Fitness training.
 Mike has written articles for Men’s Health, Volleyball Magazine and Women’s Basketball to name a few.
 Mike enjoys reading, golfing and spending time with his wife Kerry and their twins Madison and Michael.